Skip to content

 Container NAT rulesNot applied (entrypoint fails)Agent traffic goes direct, but hits DOCKER-USER DROPFail-secure

-Host DOCKER-USER rulesRemoved by attacker with rootSpawned containers bypass proxyFail-open
+Host DOCKER-USER rulesRemoved by attacker with rootTraffic bypasses proxyFail-open

 DNSUnreachableName resolution fails, agent can’t connect anywhereFail-secure

 The host iptables rules are our single point of fail-open vulnerability.
-If an attacker gains root on the runner and clears DOCKER-USER, spawned containers escape filtering.
+If an attacker gains root on the runner and clears DOCKER-USER, traffic escapes filtering.
 We accept this because:

 1. Root on the runner means the attacker already won (they can read secrets, modify code, etc.)